-I’ve been doing this for a long time and have found a way to make it work in The Montessori classroom.
+I’ve been doing this for a long time.
+I have found a way to make it work in The Montessori classroom.

 The trick is to store goods like your Practical Life supplies in your kitchen or other natural spaces (such as under the sink in the bathroom, etc.) while leaving room in storage containers or a closet for the subject materials.

-You’ll know exactly what will work to put out on your shelves if you follow the child’s interests by observing and determining their Sensitive Periods.
+You’ll know exactly what will work to put out on your shelves.
+Make sure you follow the child’s interests by observing and determining their Sensitive Periods.

 Also, don’t forget to take their social skills and social and emotional development in mind as well.